teoelipse/safe-utils/README.md

 For quick and easy access, you can use the hosted version of Safe Hash Preview at [https://www.safeutils.openzeppelin.com/](https://www.safeutils.openzeppelin.com/).
 This version is ready to use without any setup required.

 How to use the application:
+   - Choose the calculation method, defaults to Manual Input.
+Alternative you can use Safe's API which requires less input.
    - Select a network from the dropdown menu.
    - Enter the Safe address.
-  - Enter the nonce.
+   - Fill the rest of the data according to your selected method.
    - Click "Calculate Hashes" to view the results.

 ## Learn More